Facebook parent Meta posts solid 1Q results, stock soars

 Facebook parent company Meta’s first-quarter results surpassed Wall Street’s modest expectations on both profit and revenue, sending its stock soaring in after-hours trading.

-Meta also reported that the monthly user base of its flagship platform — Facebook — inched close to 3 billion.
+Meta reported that the monthly user base of its flagship platform — Facebook — inched close to 3 billion, and its revenue guidance for the current quarter was also above analyst estimates.

 Revenue climbed 3% to $28.65 billion from $27.91 billion.